 Why Should You Choose Nurse Anesthesia at UDM?

-Program reputation: UDM Nurse Anesthesia was ranked #11 of 108 programs by US News and World Report (March 2011).
+Program reputation: UDM Nurse Anesthesia was ranked top ten (#10 of 112) this year (March 2016) by US News and World Report.
 See the USNWR rankings here.
 The Nurse Anesthesia program has an outstanding national reputation, both for its instruction, as well as its clinical training excellence.
 Our faculty are renowned for authorship of textbook chapters and articles, as well as frequent invitations to speak at national and state conferences.

 Accreditation: We are accredited by COA.
 See our Accreditation and important outcomes on this site.

 Employment: 100% of our graduates find positions within 6 months of graduation.

 Quality: UDM Nurse Anesthesia graduates far surpass national standards for the minimum number of cases and clinical hours to qualify for entry into practice.
 All program faculty are active in their own clinical practice.